 From the mid-point, the trail became slightly easier, although there was one particularly muddy section where locals had tied a rope to a tree to help people on their way down.
 I was excited when I saw this sign

 It meant that the trail was coming to an end and I would soon be able to reward myself with a cool-down at the Papua Waterfalls!

-Getting Back to the Other Side of the Island
+Getting Back to the Other Side of the Captivating Cook Islands

 The Cross Island Trail had brought me out to the main road on the south side of the island, but I needed to be on the north side.
 Luckily there were buses that ran regularly along the main road.
 They run clockwise at certain times and anticlockwise at certain times.
 Unfortunately, I had looked at the normal schedule and thought they would run until 4pm.
 But as it was a public holiday, service stopped at 3pm.
 Whoops.